 NOTE: A spray may state it will kill a pest; that does not mean it’s good for your Hibiscus or the environment.

 As mentioned, Hibiscus lovers should avoid using Malathion.
 The oil is too thick and causes foliage to burn.

-Acephate (Orthene) is one of the systemic insecticides used as a soil drench in combating Hibiscus pests.
-It is not as popular today, but still available in many agricultural stores.
+Acephate (Orthene) is a systemic insecticide for hibiscus that’s used as a soil drench in combating Hibiscus pests.
+It is not as popular today but still available in many agricultural stores.